localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 This section assumes that you have created or imported an SSH keypair named `my-key` (see [instructions above](#create-a-key-pair)).
 When running the EC2 instance, make sure to pass the `--key-name` parameter to the command:

 {{< command >}}
 $ awslocal ec2 run-instances --key-name my-key ...
 {{< /command >}}

 Once the instance is up and running, we can use the `ssh` command to set up an SSH connection.
 Assuming the instance is available under `127.0.0.1:12862` (as per the LocalStack log output), use this command:

 {{< command >}}
 $ ssh -p 12862 -i key.pem root@127.0.0.1
 {{< /command >}}

 {{< alert title="Hint" color="success">}}
 If the `ssh` command throws an error like "Identity file not accessible" or "bad permissions", then please make sure that the key file has a restrictive `0400` permission as illustrated [here](#create-a-key-pair).
 {{< /alert >}}

-{{< alert title="Note">}}
-LocalStack does not clean up any Dockerized instances when shutting down.
-The Docker containers backing the EC2 instance continue running even after LocalStack is stopped.
-You need to explicitly call the [`TerminateInstances`](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TerminateInstances.html) API to stop and remove these containers before stopping the LocalStack.
-{{< /alert >}}

 ## Docker Backend